 Companies need to turn to technology because their anti-fraud controls aren’t working.

 “Anti-fraud controls (such as internal audit, suspicious managers and co-workers, and anti- fraud processes) are not strong enough, and the problem is growing.”
 KPMG’s survey of 750 fraudsters worldwide found that weak internal controls were a contributing factor in no less than three fifths of them.

 David Griffiths, CEO of FISCAL Technologies, the world-leading provider of accounts payable forensic software, commented: “Fraudsters are increasingly using technology to infiltrate corporate systems, making it more difficult to detect using standard fraud controls.
 Companies must fight fire with fire.
-Continuous forensic data monitoring can analyse thousands of invoices and payment requests, spot anomalies and identify potentially fraudulent activity more effectively and cheaply than any manual checks.
-It is the best risk and compliance tool in an organisation’s accounts payable arsenal.
+Continuous forensic data monitoring can analyze thousands of invoices and payment requests, spot anomalies and identify potentially fraudulent activity more effectively and cheaply than any manual checks.
+It is the best risk and compliance tool in an organization’s accounts payable arsenal.

 “In addition to saving money and potential reputational damage by detecting fraud, forensic data analytics will also identify overpayments and errors, which can be recouped to more than cover the cost of the software.”

 About FISCAL Technologies:

 FISCAL Technologies is the leading provider of forensic solutions that empower purchase-to-pay teams across the globe to protect organizational spend.